Last Modified: July 29, 2015

-Bexarotene belongs to a class of drugs known as retinoids.
-Retinoids are drugs that are relatives of vitamin A. The exact way bexarotene works is unknown, but it is believed to inhibit the growth of tumor cells.
+Bexarotene belongs to a class of medications called retinoids.
+Retinoids are relatives of vitamin A and appear to interfere with genes that control cell growth.
+The exact way bexarotene works is unknown, but it is believed to inhibit the growth of tumor cells.

-Bexarotene is given in a pill form or a gel form that is applied to the skin.
-This article focuses on the gel formulation.
+Bexarotene gel formulation is applied to the skin.
 The gel should be applied initially once every other day.
-The frequency should be increased, as tolerated, to once a day, then twice a day, then three times a day and finally four times a day.
+The frequency should be increased, as tolerated, to once a day, then twice a day, then three times a day, and finally, four times a day.